|Home Co-op Talk Login Français Contact us Site map Links Aa Aa|

 The co‑op housing sectorís role

-CHF Canada and local federations provide advice and support to their members.
+CHF Canada and regional federations provide advice and support to their members.
 Our members are housing co‑ops, not the residents of housing co‑ops.
-CHF Canada and your local federation help co‑ops with problems but only if the co‑opís board asks us.
+CHF Canada and your regional federation help co‑ops with problems but only if the co‑opís board asks us.

 Federations help their member co‑ops through